 The Sino-Turkish Connection

-The Chinese government have accused Turkey of supporting Uyghur radicalism.[iv]
-China has also been claiming that the Uyghur separatist groups like the ETIM are receiving terrorist training abroad from certain terrorist outfits in Turkey, Afghanistan, Pakistan and other neighbouring countries.
-The Turkey-based Organization for Turkestan Freedom, for example, claimed responsibility for the bombing of a bus in Beijing on March 7, 1997, injuring 30 people. [v] The Chinese government also suspects this organisation for the attacks on the Chinese embassy in Ankara and the Chinese consulate in Istanbul that same year[vi].
-Supporting China’s stance on ETIM, USA and UN have blacklisted the ETIM as a terrorist organisation.[vii]
-China is worried that Turkey would continue to sympathise with the Uyghurs and support their separatist movement, namely for an autonomous ‘East Turkestan’.
+The Chinese government has accused Turkey of supporting Uyghur radicalism.[iv]
+China has also been claiming that the Uyghur separatist groups like the ETIM are receiving terrorist training abroad from certain terrorist outfits in Turkey, Afghanistan, Pakistan, and other neighbouring countries.
+The Turkey-based Organization for Turkestan Freedom, for example, claimed responsibility for the bombing of a bus in Beijing on March 7, 1997, injuring 30 people. [v] The Chinese government also suspects this organization for the attacks on the Chinese embassy in Ankara and the Chinese consulate in Istanbul that same year[vi].
+Supporting China’s stance on ETIM, USA and UN have blacklisted the ETIM as a terrorist organization.[vii]
+China is worried that Turkey would continue to sympathize with the Uyghurs and support their separatist movement, namely for an autonomous ‘East Turkestan’.